JamesLaverack/footsteps/walkthough.md

        rails g devise User

 There we go, devise user model created.
 Time to write more tests.
 Devise has created for us an outline of a spec, along with a factory_girl factory.
 Lets play with that factory first.
+I'll modify it to generate a random name and email using Faker, a gem designed to spit out random names and email addresses.
+(Yes, there is a chance we could collide with an already generated one, but that's highly unlikely and I'll ofically worry about it later.
+For now, just run tests again if they fail because of a suspicious looking error about already existing users.)

+Next I need to write the spec tests for the User model.
+This did end up being extermely strongly based on the example user spec from the tutorial I mentioned earlier.
+Another case of why do something when someone's already written it.
+The tests given there were not completely correct for our case however.
+This is certinally the most sagnificant case of lifting from the internet in this challange.

+That's not to say it's a copy-paste job of course.
+In particular I have not used the test for accepting valid emails.
+This is mostly because I feel this is tested anyway when we try to create a valid instance given a valid set of attriubes from factory girl.
+Another change is actually using factory girl to produce default data.
+This means that everywhere in testing we reffer to factory girl to get example data.

+Another strange consideration here is that we're, in a way, testing the same thing twice.
+In both Cucumber and RSpec we test a valid and invalid email address.
+The reason is we're testing different things.
+In RSpec we test that the model considers that invalid.
+In cucumber we test that this invalid state is communicated to the user.

+I've also chosen to ommit tests that were just testing the functionality of Devise.
+Testing our framework is unnessicary.